ashleethomson/The-RIGHT-Workflow/nf-RIGHT-workflow/README.md

 ```

 ## Download Reference genomes
-If you are attempting to reproduce the results from "Reproducible bioinformatics analysis workflows for detecting Immunoglobulin Heavy Chain (IGH) gene fusions in B-cell acute lymphoblastic leukaemia patients", please download use these genome files, as they are the ones used for the paper.
+To reproduce the results from "Reproducible bioinformatics analysis workflows for detecting Immunoglobulin Heavy Chain (IGH) gene fusions in B-cell acute lymphoblastic leukaemia patients", please download use these genome files, as they are the ones used for the paper.

-If you already have access to a reference genome and annotation file of choice and are doing your own analysis, feel free to skip this step.

 ```bash
 ./DownloadGenome.sh